Kamba — Research & Perspectives

 Alpha opportunity lost, by firm size

 Per dataset, per firm, across four AUM tiers ($750m–$30bn+).
-One metric, one auditable formula — so your quant can stress-test it in ten minutes.
+One auditable formula.

 02 · Two types of cost